IBM-Cloud/terraform-provider-ibm/website/docs/d/pi_volume.html.markdown

 - `master_volume_name` - (String) The master volume name.
 - `mirroring_state` - (String) Mirroring state for replication enabled volume.
 - `primary_role` - (String) Indicates whether `master`/`auxiliary` volume is playing the primary role.
-- `replication_enabled` - (Bool) Indicates if the volume should be replication enabled or not.
+- `replication_enabled` - (Boolean) Indicates if the volume should be replication enabled or not.
 - `replication_status` - (String) The replication status of the volume.
 - `replication_type` - (String) The replication type of the volume, `metro` or `global`.
 - `shareable` - (String) Indicates if the volume is shareable between VMs.